List on Bids44 →

 Essential Checks

-- Test All Buttons: Press the power button, both volume buttons, and the alert slider (if present) multiple times to ensure they’re responsive and clicky.
+3. Test All Buttons: Press the power button, volume up/down, and the alert slider (if present) multiple times to ensure they are clicky and responsive.

-- Test Speakers, Earpiece, and Mic: Make a test call to ensure the earpiece and microphone work clearly.
-Play some music to check both bottom speakers for clear, balanced sound.
+4. Test Speakers, Earpiece, Mic: Make a test call to ensure the earpiece and microphone work clearly.
+Play music to test both bottom speakers.

-- Test Cameras: Open the camera app and test both front and back cameras.
-Check all lenses (main, ultrawide, telephoto).
-Look for dust spots, focus issues, and test video recording.
+6. Test Front and Back Cameras: Open the camera app, test all lenses (main, ultrawide, telephoto, front).
+Take photos and videos.
+Look for dust spots, focus issues, or OIS wobble.

-- Verify Fingerprint Sensor: Ensure the in-display fingerprint sensor works consistently on the first try.
-Register your own finger to test it fully.
+7. Verify Fingerprint Sensor: Ensure the in-display fingerprint sensor works consistently on the first try.

-- Check for Screen Burn-in: Open a pure white image at full brightness and look for any faint shadows, ghosting, or discolored areas, especially around the navigation bar or notification icons.
+8. Check for Screen Burn-in: Open a pure white image at full brightness.
+Look for any faint shadows, ghosting, or discoloration from static elements like the navigation bar or status icons.

-- Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white sticker (Liquid Contact Indicator).
+12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
+Look for a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 Insider Checks

 THE HAPTIC FEEDBACK TEST.
-Go to Settings > Sound & Vibration > Haptics.
-Toggle the vibration settings or type on the keyboard.
-The haptic engine should produce a sharp, clean “tap” feeling.
-If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
-This is a ₹2,000-4,000 repair.
+Go to Settings > Sound & Vibration and try various vibration patterns or toggle haptics.
+The haptic motor should produce a sharp, crisp vibration.
+If it feels dull, buzzy, rattly, or weak, the haptic motor might be failing or has been replaced with a cheap knockoff.
+This is a subtle but important detail, and a repair could cost around ₹2,000-4,000.

 Common Scams to Watch For (India 2026)

-Google FRP Lock (Factory Reset Protection).
-This is the Android equivalent of Activation Lock.
-A phone might look fine, but after a factory reset, it will ask for the previous owner’s Google account details.
-If you don’t have these, the phone is a brick.
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process before you pay.
+Google Account Lock (FRP).
+This is a prevalent scam.
+The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials.
+Without these, the phone is essentially a brick.
+ALWAYS insist on the seller factory resetting the phone in front of you and completing the initial setup process to ensure it doesn’t prompt for a previous account.

 Seller’s Guide — How to Maximize Your OnePlus 10 Pro Resale

-- Backup All Data: Use Google One or another cloud service to back up your photos, videos, contacts, and app data.
-Ensure everything important is saved before proceeding.
+• Backup Everything: Use Google One or another cloud service to back up all your photos, videos, contacts, and app data.

-- Sign Out of All Accounts: This is critical.
-Sign out of your Google account (Settings > Accounts > Google > Remove account), OnePlus account, WhatsApp, banking apps, and any other personal services.
+• Sign Out of Accounts: Crucially, sign out of your Google Account (Settings > Accounts > Google > Remove account).
+Also sign out of any banking apps, WhatsApp, and social media.

-- Remove SIM and Memory Card: Double-check that you’ve removed your physical SIM card and any external memory card you might have been using.
+• Remove SIM and Memory Cards: Double-check that you’ve removed your physical SIM card and any external memory card you might have.

-- Factory Reset: Go to Settings > System settings > Backup & reset > Reset phone > Erase all data.
-This will wipe all your personal information and return the phone to its factory state.
-Ensure you’ve signed out of Google first to avoid FRP lock for the buyer.
+• Factory Reset: Go to Settings > System settings > Backup & reset > Reset phone > Erase all data.
+This will wipe everything from the device.
+Ensure you do this after signing out of all accounts.

 Physical Preparation